Empty Mirror

 Longing

 J H Martin is from London, England but has no fixed abode.
-His writing has appeared in a number of places in Asia, Europe and the USA.
-For more information, please visit, A Coat for a Monkey or The Bamboo Sea.
+His writing has appeared in a number of places in Asia, Europe and the Americas.
+For more information, please visit, A Coat for a Monkey.

 Leave a Reply Cancel reply